doughty-liam/doughty-liam/README.md

 I am looking for a summer internship to enhance my skills and knowledge of data science/analytics, machine learning, and the SDLC through hands-on work within a multi-disciplinary team.

-For examples of my most recent work on neural network's, please see my _discord_ repository or contact me directly here: liamdoughty5@gmail.com.
+For examples of my most recent work on neural networks, please see my _discord_ repository or contact me directly here: liamdoughty5@gmail.com.